-History of the Algarve or Al-Gharb - Learn its Origins and all its History
+History of the Algarve - Al-Gharb - Learn its origins and all its history.

 The history of the Algarve is a fusion of cultures and civilizations dating back at least 3500 years ago.
 Discover the History of the beautiful region.

-The Algarve is a region that calls upon it beautiful sun-drenched beaches, dramatic cliffs,golf courses and vibrant tourist destinations.
+The Algarve is known for its sunny beaches, cliffs, golf courses, and lively tourist spots.
 But beyond the natural beauty lies a deep and fascinating history.

-History of the Algarve - Where Does the Name "Algarve" Come From?
+History of the Algarve - Why is the Algarve called the Algarve?

 What is the Origin of the name “Algarve”?
 The name Algarve comes from the Arabic term “Al-Gharb,” meaning “the West.”
 It referred to the westernmost part of the Islamic world during the Moorish rule of the Iberian Peninsula to the west of Andalusia.